Hands‑On SQL Injection Lab: DVWA from Exploit to Patch

 - Install tools:

-sudo apt update sudo apt install -y sqlmap curl
+sudo apt update sudo apt install -y sqlmap curl - Ensure you can browse to DVWA (

-) and set security Low.
+admin/password) and set security Low.

 - Install tools: